Kwenta/Documentation/dao/contribute/devdao-contribute/frontend.md

 #### Queries & Refetching

-Since this application depends on more than one data source (we display information from contracts, subgraphs and external APIs), handling data fetching, mutation and refetching is a complicated task.
+Since this application depends on more than one data source (we display information from contracts, subgraphs and external APIs), handling data fetching, mutations and refetching is a complicated task.

 For example, one of the problems currently being dealt with is triggering data refetches to the subgraph after data is written to a contract.
 While this seems trivial, there are a lot of variables to account for, including, but not limited to: